froukje/datamapu/content/posts/ml_concepts/bias_variance.md

 ## Variance

 *Variance* is a term from statistics, which measures the spread of a variable around its mean.
-In Machine Learning it describes the of change in the predictions, when different subsets are used for training, or in other words the variability of the model's prediction.
-Mathematically the variance described as the expected value of the square of the difference between the predicted values and the expected value of the predictions
+In Machine Learning it describes the change in the predictions when different subsets are used for training, or in other words the variability of the model's prediction.
+Mathematically the variance is described as the expected value of the square of the difference between the predicted values and the expected value of the predictions

 $$Variance = E[(\hat{Y} - E[\hat{Y}])^2],$$

 with $\hat{Y}$ the predictions produced by the Machine Learning model and $Y$ the true target values. **Low variance** means that the variability between the training on different subsets is low.
-That is the model is less sensitive to changes in the training data and able to generalize to unseen data equally well independingly of the data subset it was trained on.
+That is the model is less sensitive to changes in the training data and able to generalize to unseen data equally well independently of the data subset it was trained on.
 On the other hand **high variance** means that the model is highly sensitive to the training data and the model results differ depending on the selected subset.
-High variance implicates that the model fits very well to the training data, but is not able to generalize to new data.
+High variance implies that the model fits very well to the training data, but is not able to generalize to new data.
 This phenomenon is called *overfitting*.
 High variance can result from a complex model with a large set of features.

 ### Possibilities to reduce the Variance

 To make the model generalizable to new data, a low variance is desirable.
 As for the bias, there is no recipe to achieve this.
 The following methods may help to reduce the variance.

-**Select a less complex model.** High variance often results from a too complex model, that fits the specific training data sample too well and by doing that oversees the general pattern.
+**Select a less complex model.** High variance often results from a model that is too complex, that fits the specific training data sample too well and by doing that oversees the general pattern.

-**Use cross validation.** In cross validation the training data is splitted into different subsets that are used to train the model.
-Tuning the hyperparamters on different subsets can make the model more stable and reduce the variance.
+**Use cross validation.** In cross validation, the training data is split into different subsets that are used to train the model.
+Tuning the hyperparameters on different subsets can make the model more stable and reduce the variance.

-**Select relevant feature.** Analogue to reducing the bias by increasing the number of features, we can try to reduce the variance by removing features and with that reduce the complexity of the model.
+**Select relevant features.** Analog to reducing the bias by increasing the number of features, we can try to reduce the variance by removing features and with that reduce the complexity of the model.

-**Use regularization.** Regularization adds an extra term to the loss function, which is used to weight features by their importance.
+**Use regularization.** Regularization adds an extra term to the loss function, which is used to weigh features by their importance.

-**Use ensemble models.** In [Ensemble learning]({{< ref "ensemble">}}) multiple models are used and aggregated to one single prediction.
+**Use ensemble models.** In [Ensemble learning]({{< ref "ensemble">}}), multiple models are used and aggregated into one single prediction.
 Different types of ensemble models exist, [Bagging]({{< ref "ensemble#bagging">}}) is especially suited to reduce the variance.

 The following table shows and summarizes all possible combinations of Bias and Variance.